realmaster42/EverybodyEditsProtocol/README.md

 > The height of the world.

 `[2] UInt` Border Block Id
-> The identifier of the block used as a world border.
+> The id of the block used as a world border.

 `[3] UInt` Fill Block Id
-> The identifier of the block used to fill the world.
+> The id of the block used to fill the world.

 ### <a id="rm-completedLevel">"completedLevel"</a>
 Occurs when completing a world by touching win trophy.